MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/equis.md

 To connect to an EQuIS Enterprise site from Power BI Desktop, take the following steps:

 1. Select the EQuIS connector in the connector list, then select **Connect**.
-2. Enter the URL of the EQuIS Enterprise site you are connecting to, then select **OK**.
+2. Enter the URL of the EQuIS Enterprise site you're connecting to, then select **OK**.

    ![Enter URL of EQuIS Enterprise site.](./media/equis/enterprise_connection-ok.png)